How to gain qualified teacher status (QTS) to teach in a maintained school or non-maintained special school in Wales.

 Teachers who qualified in Northern Ireland or Scotland

-If you completed your ITE in Northern Ireland or Scotland you will need to apply directly to the EWC for recognition of QTS and register with the EWC to teach in maintained schools in Wales.
+If you have completed your ITE in Northern Ireland or Scotland, you will need to apply directly to the EWC for recognition of QTS and register.

 Teachers who qualified outside of the UK

-If you completed your ITE outside of the UK you will need to apply directly to the EWC for recognition of QTS and register with the EWC to teach in maintained schools in Wales.
+If you have completed your ITE outside of the UK, you will need to apply directly to the EWC for recognition of QTS and register.